mgm52/IRN-FrEIA/README.md

 ### New functionality

+- Optimize for very high resolutions, e.g. on 4k images.
+The "wavelet flow: fast training of high resolution normalizing flows" paper makes the case that their architecture can work on high res data better.
+Try to work this into my results and get an improvement on old architecture!

 - Could I remove loss_guide to turn this into a compression technique?
 	- Probably yes, but it might not be very useful given that compression has been attempted before by networks not limited by compressing to an image